-If you would like to make a contribution to the Weblate Project, please certify to the following:
+In contributing to the Weblate project, please certify to the following:

 Weblate Developer's Certificate of Origin.
 Version 1.0

 By making a contribution to this project, I certify that:

 1. The contribution was created in whole or in part by me and I have the right to submit it under the license of "GNU General Public License or any later version" ("GPLv3-or-later"); or